Hire compliantly in the DR Congo Talk to an Expert

 • 1 day per month of service for employees over the age of 18

 An additional day is added to the total amount for every 5 years of service with the same employer.
 Additionally, industry standards suggest a minimum of 26 days of annual leave provided between the 0 to 1 year mark of service.
+Employees can only accumulate half of their leave within 2 years.

 When calculating service with an employer, days of work, weekly rest, paid leave, sick leave, and statutory holidays are all included as service time.
 Periods of incapacity for work due to a workplace injury are also considered service time, up to a maximum of 6 months per year.